Canada's Alberta sees budget deficit narrowing to C$18 billion as oil prices recover

 Toews said Alberta’s real gross domestic product would grow 4.8% in 2020, having contracted 7.8% last year.

-The United Conservative Party government expects the provincial economy to reach pre-COVID levels by 2022 and said the deficit will shrink to C$11 billion in 2022/23 and C$8 billion in 2023/24.
+The United Conservative Party government expects the provincial economy to reach pre-pandemic levels by 2022 and said the deficit will shrink to C$11 billion in 2022/23 and C$8 billion in 2023/24.

 Revenue for the 2021/22 fiscal year is estimated at C$43.7 billion, up from $42.3 billion in 2020/21.
 Total spending is expected to be down slightly at C$61.9 billion, from C$62.5 billion in the previous fiscal year.